 Remove pan from burner and stir in Parmesan, sun-dried tomatoes, ¼ tsp. salt, and a pinch of pepper.

-In each dish, pour ¼ the cream over zucchini mixture.
+In each dish, pour ¼ the cream (reserve remaining for sauce) over zucchini mixture.
 Bake until golden brown and bubbling, 10-15 minutes.

 Remove from oven, rest 5 minutes, then sprinkle crispy onions on top.